Back to blog

 The team then conducts an experiment or research spike to gain knowledge or proof of concept.
 This helps break down complex user stories into simpler tasks that can be estimated and included in subsequent sprints.
 The outcome aids in Agile planning, ensuring effective methodology execution.

-In an Agile setup, teams often use spikes - a timeboxed user story or investigation aimed at answering specific questions or overcoming hurdles that a normal user story wouldn’t cover.
-Agile teams use spikes in two ways: research spike and design spike.
-The research spike involves a time-boxed research activity, while a design spike refers to an experiment.
+In an Agile setup, teams often use spikes, which are timeboxed user stories or investigations aimed at answering specific questions or overcoming hurdles that a normal user story wouldn’t cover.
+Agile teams use spikes in two ways:

-In the kanban approach, the product owner creates the product backlog, and the team selects user stories to move into the sprint backlog for implementation.
+In the Kanban approach, the product owner creates the product backlog.
+The team selects user stories to move into the sprint backlog for implementation.
 Spikes are part of these user stories, maximizing the efficiency and productivity of Kanban teams.

 In Agile development, a product owner may identify a user story in the product backlog that requires deeper understanding.
 A spike is created for timeboxed investigations into the story.
 This research spike clarifies the requirements or feasibility of the user story.